 My husband and I like to think we’re savvy travellers, always aware of our surroundings and keeping a watchful eye on our belongings, especially in crowded tourist attractions.
 But over the years, we’ve been caught in a few scams ourselves.
 Here are a few of the scams that we’re embarrassed to admit that we fell for.

 The Friendship Bracelet (Milan)

 Well, ok, I like to think that we were patsies for this one because it was our first visit overseas.
 We were young, we were naive, full of bright-eyed wonder at the world around us.

-Mark and I were walking around the Piazza del Duomo, when a man with a handful of woven friendship bracelets approached us.
+Mark and I were walking around the Piazza del Duomo in Milan, when a man with a handful of woven friendship bracelets approached us.
 “Free gift for you,” he told us.
 We politely declined, but he persisted.
 “It’s free, no money.
 A welcome gift, it brings good luck!”
 Again we said no, but he wouldn’t give up.